Last updated 01/03/2023

 Overview

 Arizona Health Care Cost Containment System (AHCCCS) covers medically necessary, non-experimental, and cost-effective Telehealth services provided by AHCCCS-registered providers.
+See manuals for list of services that can be provided by real-time telehealth, though its not an exclusive list.
 There are no geographic restrictions for Telehealth; services delivered via Telehealth are covered by AHCCCS in rural and urban regions.
-They reimburse for store-and-forward for specific specialties and for remote patient monitoring, although restrictions apply.
-Arizona’s Medicaid program uses an integrated managed care model with a fee-for-service delivery system for Alaska Native/American Indian populations and limited emergency services.

 Remote Patient Monitoring